 The theoretical computational complexity of many of the methods are similar; the simple transformations are $O(T)$ and the complex transformations and pattern mixing methods are $O(T^2)$, where $T$ is the number of time steps.
 However, as shown in Table~\ref{tab:properties}, the observed execution time varies a lot between the methods.
 To compare the execution time, all of the datasets in the 2018 UCR Time Series Archive were augmented once and timed using a computer with a 2.60 GHz Intel Xeon CPU using the Python implementation at \url{https://github.com/uchidalab/time_series_augmentation}.

 The average observed execution times for the transformation-based methods are negligible.
 They only took a fraction of a second on average to double the dataset size.
 On the other hand, the pattern mixing methods are much slower with SPAWNER and RGW taking about a minute on average to execute and wDBA and DGW taking 2,300 and 4,290 seconds, respectively.
 The reason for the slow run times is primarily due to the speed of DTW, which each of the methods relies on for element alignment.
 For most datasets, this is not a problem, but ones with long time series, such as HandOutlines with 2,709 time steps, can take extraordinary amounts of time compared to the transformation-based methods.
 Accordingly, pattern mixing methods which do not use DTW, such as interpolation, might not face the same issue.
 DGW and wDBA take extra long because for each generated time series, multiple DTW calculations must be performed.
-In addtion, the DGW implementation used in the experiment uses shapeDTW which takes significantly longer to execute than standard DTW.
+In addition, the DGW implementation used in the experiment uses shapeDTW which takes significantly longer to execute than standard DTW.